 You should not take lamivudine if you are allergic to it.

-The Epivir-HBV brand of lamivudine (for treating hepatitis B) should not be taken together with any other medicine that contains lamivudine or emtricitabine, which includes:
+You should not take Epivir-HBV (for treating hepatitis B) if you also take other medicine that contains lamivudine or emtricitabine, which includes:

 Atripla (efavirenz, emtricitabine, and tenofovir);

 Complera (rilpivirine, emtricitabine, and tenofovir);

 Stribild (cobicistat, elvitegravir, emtricitabine, and tenofovir);

 To make sure lamivudine is safe for you, tell your doctor if you have ever had:

 liver disease (especially hepatitis B if you are being treated for HIV), or if you had a liver transplant;